|Value||Eligibility||Open date||Close date|

 a.
 None apply.

-a.
-The University reserves the right to withdraw the Scholarship, if the University determines that the student is guilty of serious misconduct, including, but not limited to, having provided false or misleading information that has a relationship to the awarding of this Scholarship.
+III. is determined by the University to be guilty of serious misconduct, including, but not limited to, having provided false or misleading information as part of their Scholarship application.